FYLD Raises €34M Series B to Scale AI-Driven Frontline Intelligence for Infrastructure

 FYLD’s platform is designed to bring real-time operational intelligence to large, distributed fieldwork environments in sectors such as energy, construction, and water utilities.

-AI for Distributed Field Operations
+How Does AI Support Distributed Field Operations?

 Instead of traditional static forms and delayed reporting, frontline workers capture short videos of ongoing tasks.
 These videos are analyzed by FYLD’s AI models to identify safety, quality, and delivery risks before they escalate into costly delays or incidents.

-FYLD AI Platform FYLD uses video-based AI to provide real-time visibility into high-risk fieldwork.
+FYLD uses video-based AI to provide real-time visibility into high-risk fieldwork.

 Managers receive live visibility into work progress without increasing supervisory headcount, and all actions are documented for compliance and audit purposes.
 FYLD reports that some customers have reduced serious worksite injuries by up to 48 percent and achieved measurable productivity gains within weeks of deployment.